64studio/dibby/README.md

 CONFIG_POSTINST="postinst.sh"
 ```

+see the file `default-config` for the available options.

 3. The _image_ is the filename of the custom Debian image you will create with dibby.

 For example, from the directory where the `dibby` script is installed: